masrurahmed094/time_management_app/README.md

 The Time Management Application is a fully PHP-based web application designed to help users efficiently track their tasks, manage time, and optimize productivity.
-Built using PHP for both frontend and backend, with MySQL (via XAMPP) for database management, this application provides a seamless and dynamic user experience.
+Built using PHP for both frontend and backend, with MySQL (via MAMP) for database management, this application provides a seamless and dynamic user experience.

 Key Features: